 We here at the Archaeology in Tennessee blog do not claim to be licensed attorneys, and the text of this blog post should not be taken or construed as legal counsel.
 If you need such counsel, please contact a licensed attorney in your state or U.S. territory.
 With that said, the owner of this blog has spent a great deal of the past 26 years working on federal contract projects that involved compliance with the many federal statutes and regulations applicable to protection of the environment in the United States.
 More than five of those years were spent as the lead Environmental Compliance Specialist for Battelle Memorial Institute (Oak Ridge), a federal prime contractor for the U.S. Department of Energy.
 Collectively, the texts of these environmental statutes and regulations are voluminous, complex, and highly detailed―much more so than the current federal cultural resource management statutes and regulations.
 Multiple volumes of these environmental laws and regulations easily fill several shelves in a bookcase.
 Over the years, our blog owner has found that certain general principles and interpretive rules of thumb apply to the content of virtually all federal statutes and regulations, regardless of the subject matter that they address.
 Therefore, with his input, the blog feels reasonably qualified to offer some thoughts on the Jimmy Carter Clause and the confusion surrounding it within the artifact collector community.
-This post is provided as a public service of the Oak Ridge Archaeological Research Institute.
+This post is provided as a public education service of the Oak Ridge Archaeological Research Institute.

 The highest aspiration of most artifact collectors is to find what one might describe as museum-grade artifacts, and they firmly believe the best places to find such artifacts are archaeological sites within major river valleys.
 Unfortunately, for the collector, those sites tend to be on land and under waters owned by federal agencies such as the Tennessee Valley Authority and U.S. Army Corps of Engineers.
-The magnetic draw of such sites and the overwhelming desire to find a really great artifact creates a level of desperation within many collectors.
+The magnetic draw of such sites and the overwhelming desire to find a really great artifact creates a high level of desperation within many collectors.
 Consequently, they will grasp at any anecdotal hope or item of folklore that might allow one to surface hunt or dig for artifacts on these lands without fear of arrest, prosecution, fines, and imprisonment.
 The old colloquial expression for this kind of thing is “grasping for straws.”

-Well, if you are surface hunting for arrowheads on federal lands or in federal waters and an agency ranger or other agency law enforcement officer catches you red handed, all you have to do is whip out your copy of the Jimmy Carter Clause and one other page in ARPA and show them to the officer.
+Well, if you are surface hunting for arrowheads on federal lands or in federal waters and an agency ranger or other agency law enforcement officer catches you red handed, all you have to do is reach into your pocket and whip out your copy of the Jimmy Carter Clause (and one other page in ARPA) and show them to the officer.
 Those papers would have the following highlighted in yellow:

 (d) Any person who knowingly violates, or counsels, procures, solicits, or employs any other person to violate, any prohibition contained in subsection (a), (b), or (c) of this section shall, upon conviction, be fined not more than $10,000 or imprisoned not more than one year, or both: Provided, however, that if the commercial or archaeological value of the archaeological resources involved and the cost of restoration and repair of such resources exceeds the sum of $500, such person shall be fined not more than $20,000 or imprisoned not more than two years, or both.
 In the case of a second or subsequent such violation upon conviction such person shall be fined not more than $100,000, or imprisoned not more than five years, or both.[16 U.S.C.
 470 (ee)(d)]

 (g) Nothing in subsection (d) of this section shall be deemed applicable to any person with respect to the removal of arrowheads located on the surface of the ground.
 [16 U.S.C.470 (ee)(g)] a.k.a.
 The Jimmy Carter Clause

 (3) No penalty shall be assessed under this section for the removal of arrowheads located on the surface of the ground.
 [Section 7 (a) (3)]

 Well, I never knew that, but it sure says it right here in black and white.
 Sorry to have bothered you sir.
-Go ahead with your collecting and have a nice day.”
+Go ahead with your collecting and have a nice day.

-Here at the Archaeology in Tennessee blog, we seriously doubt that the “I Got a Copy Argument” would work on any federal agency law enforcement officer or federal judge today.
-The ARPA statute and regulations are old news now―about 36 years old.
-That is more than enough time for everyone to have gotten their enforcement act together on surface collecting of arrowheads on federal lands.
+Now.
+Listen up!!!
+Listen up good!!!
+Here at the Archaeology in Tennessee blog, we seriously doubt that the “I Got a Copy” argument would work on any federal agency law enforcement officer or federal judge today.
+The ARPA statute and regulations are very old news today―about 38 years old.
+That is far more than enough time for everyone in the U.S. Government to have gotten their law enforcement act together on surface collecting of arrowheads on federal lands.
 The Archaeology in Tennessee blog believes firmly that the “I Got a Copy” argument is both foolish and dangerous.
-No artifact collector in his right mind should allow himself to be deceived into surface hunting on federal lands or hunting in federal waters under the assumption that a pocketed copy of certain key pages in ARPA (or the whole statute) will function as a Get-Out-of-Trouble Free Card or a Get-Out-of-Jail-Free Card.
+No artifact collector in his right mind should ever allow himself to be deceived into surface hunting on federal lands or hunting in federal waters under the assumption that a pocketed copy of certain key pages in ARPA (or the whole statute) will function as a Get-Out-of-Trouble Free Card or a Get-Out-of-Jail-Free Card.